Composable semantic views

 Privilege resolution

-To create a composed view, the role must have both REFERENCES and SELECT privileges on each directly imported semantic view.
+To create a composed view, the role must have REFERENCES privilege on each directly imported semantic view, plus SELECT privilege on any new base tables referenced in the composing view’s own TABLES clause.

 At query time, imported base tables resolve under the source semantic view’s owner role, not the caller’s role.
 A user can query a composed view without direct access to the underlying base tables, as long as they have the appropriate privileges on the composed view itself.